Learning to Fly: A Bird’s-Eye View of the Pioneer Valley

-Travelers who choose to rent a plane skip all the airport commotion, confusion with bags, and security hecks.
+Travelers who choose to rent a plane skip all the airport commotion, confusion with bags, and security checks.
 It’s a speedy way to take a trip.

 This is a great innovative way to travel across the nation.
 And summer is a great time to begin training for a pilot’s license.

-Flying allows you to connect easily with family and friends, explore new destinations, thrills and adventures, challenge your skills, make a smart business decisions and have more career options.
+Flying allows you to connect easily with family and friends, explore new destinations, thrills, and adventures, challenge your skills, make smart business decisions and have more career options.

 There are 5,400 public-use airports in the US.
 Many of these airports are located near fun recreational facilities and cultural activities such as skiing, hiking, golfing, parks art galleries and museums.
 Flying yourself, your friends, or family to any of these great destinations is easy.